-- Single mode mid level probing

-- Insertion of 20-minute pseudo-random noise by modulation of the Pacific HVDC Intertie, similar to one used during 2009 - 2012 summer seasons probing tests
+- Single mode mid level probing - Insertion of 20-minute pseudo-random noise by modulation of the Pacific HVDC Intertie, similar to one used during 2009 2013 summer seasons probing tests - Insertion of high frequency noiose (1-28 Hz) to evaluate transfer functions of the PDCI system at frequencies above the electromechanical dynamics of the AC system.

 Close examination of system behavior will be made before and throughout the test to confirm that system conditions are suitable for testing, and that the test is proceeding as expected.
-WECC members having a PDC StreamReader are invited to participate in this, and to use associated spectral analysis software to observe frequency domain signatures for their service areas.
-Alternate toolsets for this include Real Time Dynamic Monitor System (RTDMS) and the DOE Mode Meter.
+WECC members having monitoring applications such as the Real Time Dynamic Monitor System (RTDMS) and the DOE Mode Meter are invited to participate in this, and to use associated spectral analysis software to observe frequency domain signatures for their service areas.

-Phase 2: scheduled periodic probing during the 2013 operating season
+Phase 2: scheduled periodic probing during the 2014 operating season